 Be informed about people you interact with

-It is important to make choices that are sustainable for you and reduce the potential harms.
+It is important to make choices that are sustainable for you and reduce the potential harm.
 Close distance contacts, long-lasting interactions, and enclosed areas pose the highest risk of transmission of the virus.
 While, maintaining a minimum of six feet distance, short interactions, and open outdoor environments lower the risks.
-Remember chatting for long with someone indoors has a higher-risk than strolling briefly with that person in the open.
+Remember chatting for long with someone indoors has a higher risk than strolling briefly with that person in the open.
 Also, one-on-one meetings are safer than group gatherings.

-Correctly worn, approved masks are effective in further reducing the risk and are mandatory when interacting in close proximity or indoor.
+Correctly worn, approved masks are effective in further reducing the risk and are mandatory when interacting in close proximity or indoors.
 Other protective methods include frequent hand-washing.

 Trust is important

-While deciding on meeting people, the element of trust is critical.
-You should prioritise your interactions according the seriousness with which your contacts follow safety measures like social distancing, mask wearing and hand-washing.
+When deciding on meeting people, the element of trust is critical.
+You should prioritize your interactions according to the seriousness with which your contacts follow safety measures like social distancing, mask-wearing, and hand-washing.
 It’s important to remember that meeting someone now means potentially exposing yourself to all of their earlier brushes with coronavirus.

 If you are planning to move in with someone at this point, do it safely, which means, both of you should get tested before moving in.
 Sexual contacts also include some amount of risk.
 Hence doctors are of the opinion that virtual sexual activity or sexual contact with a live-in partner is safest.

 Technology is that magic solution that will help you avoid contact to a great extent.
 Continue using online shopping, virtual meetings, and tele-consulting with doctors as much as possible.
 You can think of availing of tele-consulting and telemedicine services in cases that do not need emergency medical intervention or an in-person check-up.